virtualwatt/credorax/README.md

 - sanitizing.
 - The system allows enhancements where necessary e.g. it's possible to easily substitute the storage or the audit services.
 - Unit test examples are added including Load Test scenario.

+### Next steps

+Having done with this first test now I see the following refactories to be completed for the application further versions:
+- Use only "String" type data for having full dynamical control of validation
+- Avoid some copy-paste approaches implemented for different types of serialization (e.g. revealed vs sanitized vs encoded) and implement probably one proxy-style based on e.g. alpha functions executions to apply the corresponding behavior
+- Extend unit testing